|PA8W Amateur Radio||

 |The UHF Amplitude Array (390-460MHz)|

-A simple Amplitude UHF array is illustrated here.
+A switchable directional pattern antenna array for UHF is illustrated here.

 This array is by far the simplest one to build, less complex and less critical than a dopper array.